mikaelkrief/ImageHunt/Wiki/BotCommands.md

 ## `/begin`
 This command is used to start the team on the game.
 It logs the departure time.
+It will additionnaly reset the hidden and action nodes.

 ## `/end`
 This command is used to terminate the game for the team.
 It logs the arrival time.